All Episodes

 And I think one of the real dangers here, they own so much of our debt.

-Uh they might finally say, you know what, we're going to stop buying you debt, and we're just going to start manufacturing products for our own population.
+They might finally say, you know what, we're going to stop buying your debt and we're just going to start manufacturing products for our own population.

 And we're going to build up our own economy so our own population can buy the stuff we make.